anton-rudeshko/anton-rudeshko.github.io/quotes/index.md

 — Harold Abelson in "Structure and Interpretation of Computer Programs"

+> There are only two hard things in Computer Science: cache invalidation and naming things.

+— Phil Karlton

 > Experience is what you get when you didn't get what you wanted.

 — Randy Pausch in "The Last Lecture"